 Acting as your work visa sponsor, we coordinate your application to the Japanese immigration authority.
 Your country’s Japanese consulate will then stamp your work visa in your passport.

 Contract documentation will be sent to you in your home country.
-It is written in simple, easy-to-understand English and provides details on your responsibilities, benefits, and associated compensation.
+It is written in simple, easy to understand English and provides details on your responsibilities, benefits, and associated compensation.

-IES will provide a step-by-step guide that will enable you to make pre-departure arrangements to ensure your smooth arrival in Japan.
+IES will provide a step by step guide that will enable you to make predeparture arrangements to ensure your smooth arrival in Japan.
 Information in the guide is detailed and practical.

 IES will arrange business hotel accommodation for your first few days providing a base from which you can look for housing.
-Finding housing usually takes around 36-48 hours.

-A comprehensive settling-in orientation is conducted the day after you arrive.
+A comprehensive Settling-In Orientation is conducted the day after you arrive.
 Advice on key aspects of living and working in Japan as well as answers to your questions will be provided.

 All IES instructors are enrolled in the Japanese National Health Insurance Plan.
 This covers 70% of your medical, dental, and medication expenses.
 Monthly premiums are very reasonable.

-During your settling-In orientation, advice will be given on how to acquire a cell phone, SIM card purchases, internet connections, WIFI options, and many other technology related matters.
+During your Settling-In Orientation, advice will be given on how to acquire a cell phone, SIM card purchases, internet connections, WIFI options, and many other technology related matters.

 For all employees, IES company policy is to use only public transportation for work related travel.
 On a monthly basis, IES will pay your expenses for travelling both to and from teaching assignments.